We are currently experiencing a high level of calls

 Yes, service charges change each year to cover the cost of providing services for your building and estate.

-We will inform customers of any changes to the amount due for service charges in February 2024.
+We will inform customers of any changes to the amount due for service charges by the end of February 2025.

 You can find out more and watch a video about the way we calculate and apply service charges at: thrivehomes.org.uk/servicecharges